Acceleration by Random Stepsizes: Hedging, Equalization, and the Arcsine Stepsize Schedule: Introduction

-\paragraph*{Generality.} The assumptions in Theorem~\ref{thm:sep:main} can be relaxed.
-Separability can be generalized to radial-separability, and strong convexity and smoothness can be relaxed to less stringent assumptions on the spectrum of the Hessian of $f$; see \S\ref{sec:extensions} for details.
+\paragraph*{Generality.} The phenomenon of acceleration via random stepsizes in Theorem~\ref{thm:sep:main} extends to other structural assumptions on $f$ and other notions of convergence (see \S\ref{sec:extensions}), and to settings where GD is performed inexactly (see \S\ref{ssec:discussion:inexact}).
 Note also that since GD does not depend on the choice of the basis $U$ in the separable decomposition~\eqref{eq:def-separability}, Theorem~\ref{thm:sep:main} only requires the existence of some such $U$ (which is the definition of separability).
-In particular, the algorithm does not need to know $U$.
-Also, Theorem~\ref{thm:sep:main} is stated for convergence in terms of distance to optimality, but extends to all standard desiderata; see \S\ref{sec:extensions}.
-Theorem~\ref{thm:sep:main} also extends to settings where gradient descent is performed inexactly, e.g., due to using inexact gradients; see \S\ref{ssec:discussion:inexact}.
+In particular, the algorithm need not know $U$.

-\paragraph*{Opportunities for randomized stepsizes.} Randomized algorithms have variability in their trajectories.
-This provides potential opportunities for running multiple times in parallel and selecting the best run, see \S\ref{ssec:discussion:parallel}.
-This best run can be significantly better than the typical run (whose rate converges almost surely to the accelerated rate, see \S\ref{ssec:discussion:hp}) and the worst run (whose rate can diverge but only with exponentially small probability, see \S\ref{ssec:discussion:notions}).
+\paragraph*{Variability.} Randomized algorithms have random trajectories.
+The best run can be significantly better than the typical run (whose rate converges almost surely to the accelerated rate, see \S\ref{ssec:discussion:hp}) and the worst run (whose rate can diverge but only with exponentially small probability, see \S\ref{ssec:discussion:notions}).

 \paragraph*{Game-theoretic connections and lower bounds.} This paper considers random stepsizes in order to accelerate GD.
-This randomized perspective is also helpful for the dual problem of constructing lower bounds, i.e., exhibiting functions for which gradient descent converges slowly.
+This randomized perspective is also helpful for the dual problem of constructing lower bounds, i.e., exhibiting functions for which GD converges slowly.
 In particular, lifting to \emph{distributions} over functions leads to a game between an algorithm (who chooses a distribution over stepsizes) and an adversary (who chooses a distribution over functions) which is symmetric in that the Arcsine distribution is the optimal answer for both.
 This leads to new perspectives on classical lower bounds for GD; details in \S\ref{ssec:discussion:lb}.